 Meet the Cheesemonger at Oryana West

-Chris, Oryana West’s cheese monger, knows a thing or two about cheese.
+Chris, Oryana West’s cheesemonger, knows a thing or two about cheese.
 Before Chris landed at West’s cheese island, he worked at the Wheatsville Co-op in Austin, Texas for 11 years.
-He wore many hats while he was there including as category manager, but he learned about ordering cheese and even made big batches of fresh mozzarella, 70 lbs of it at a time.
+While there he learned about ordering cheese and also learned to make big batches of fresh mozzarella, 70 lbs at a time.
 He visited Texas dairy farms and also received some cheese training from Zingerman’s Deli in Ann Arbor.

 Questions for Chris: